|

 uncovered when it deploys, convey the airflow down to the rear discs.
 ENGINEAlthough it is the numbing 627bhp peak power of

-ways that represents the least of the challenges which faced the design team.
+in many ways that represents the least of the challenges which faced the

-experience in designing road and race engines was to prove invaluable.
+considerable experience in designing road and race engines was to prove

 delivering 627bhp and 500lb ft of torque (about 50 per cent more than a